 - If you are not going to stuff the bird, then preheat the oven to 350.

-- Bake for 30 – 45 minutes, until golden brown and warmed throughout.
+- Remove the foil and bake for another 15 - 25 minutes, until golden brown and warmed throughout.